-- 9. Alpaca Type - a.
-Head, ears, tail set, teeth, overall poise, presentation, posturing and range of motion. - b.
-Fiber should cover the entire body with the exception of the eyes, muzzle, mouth, belly, genital area, udder, inside of legs and arm pits. - c.
-Phenotypic appearance should reflect appropriate fiber character, Huacaya or Suri. - B. Fleece: 50% Full Fleece Halter - 1.
-Hand, softness, and brightness/luster of fleece. - 2.
-Fineness of fleece: uniformity and fineness of prime fiber, minimal to no presence of guard hair. - 3.
-Density of blanket: indicated by number of fibers per unit area and visually by the amount of skin exposed when fleece is parted. - 4.
-Uniformity and consistency throughout the prime fiber and individual locks. - 5.
-Consistency of fiber character reflective of breed type indicated by: - a.
-Huacaya: density and crimp/crinkle - b.
-Suri: luster and locks - 6.
-Abundance of fiber coverage.
+- 9 Alpaca Type - Head, ears, tail set, teeth, overall poise, presentation, posturing and range of motion. - b.
+Fiber should cover the entire body with the exception of the eyes, muzzle, mouth, belly, genital area, udder, inside of legs and arm pits. - Phenotypic appearance should reflect appropriate fiber character, c.
+Huacava or Suri. - B. Fleece: 50% Full Fleece Halter - Hand, softness, and brightness/luster of fleece.
+1. - Fineness of fleece: uniformity and fineness of prime fiber, minimal to 2. no presence of guard hair. - Density of blanket: indicated by number of fibers per unit area and 3. visually by the amount of skin exposed when fleece is parted. - 4.
+Uniformity and consistency throughout the prime fiber and individual locks. - Consistency of fiber character reflective of breed type indicated by: 5. - Huacaya: density and crimp/crinkle a. - Suri: luster and locks h. - Abundance of fiber coverage.
+6.